 16 Topsfield Road, the Joseph Peatfield house and nursery (1877) - In 1846 Joseph Peatfield bought about seven acres bounded by Topsfield Road and the Ipswich River and planted a nursery in a part of this purchase.

-18 Hammatt Street, the Ipswich gas generator building (1877-2018) - The Ipswich Gas & Light Company was formed in 1877 and manufactured gas from coal.
+18 Hammatt Street, the Ipswich gas generator building (1877-2018) - The Ipswich Gas and Light Company was formed in 1877 and manufactured gas from coal.
 Pipes were installed throughout town and gas street lights erected.
 This building was Brown's coal gas plant, and was demolished in March 2018.

 28 Mineral Street (c 1880) - The house at 28 Mineral St. is shown in the 1884 Ipswich map and the 1893 Ipswich Birdseye Map.
 The owner's name is shown as "Miss Moore.